laashub/kudo/keps/0022-diagnostics-bundle.md

 - **kind**: The Kubernetes Kind referenced.
 For example, this may be a Deployment, Pod, StatefulSet, or other resource.
-- **name**: The name of the object.
-This is a templated field, and has the same template environment as operator templates.

 ### bundle.resources.Copy